 Eliminate any variables like that before you start your campaigns.
 That way when you need to optimize your campaigns, you can just tweak the 3-4 main areas left.

 What’s Your Risk Level?
-3 Ways to Start Google AdWords Campaigns Based on Your Risk Aversion
+3 Ways to Start Google Ads Campaigns Based on Your Risk Aversion

 Whenever we talk with clients, I like to list our approach in three different categories: